 Who is eligible for Place2Be?
 Any student requiring emotional support for any reason.

 Any questions?
 You are welcome to talk to your Place2Be School Project Manager; either face-to-face or via telephone or email.
-At South Shore Academy our School Project Manager is Kelly Androna who works on Wednesday, Thursdays and Fridays.
-You can contact them via email on email@example.com or telephone 01253 336500
+At South Shore Academy our School Project Manager is Angela Preston who works on Wednesday, Thursdays and Fridays.
+You can contact her via telephone on 01253 336500 or via email on Angela.Preston@place2be.org.uk.

 To find out more about Place2Be, please visit our website: www.place2be.org.uk